speechbrain/speechbrain/docs/source/index.rst

   :width: 400
   :align: center

-SpeechBrain is an open-source and all-in-one speech toolkit relying on PyTorch.
+SpeechBrain is an open-source and all-in-one speech toolkit based on PyTorch.
 This documentation is intended to give SpeechBrain users all the API information necessary to develop their projects.
-For detailed tutorials or information please refer to the official `Github <https://github.com/speechbrain/speechbrain>`_ or the official `Website <https://speechbrain.github.io>`_
+For tutorials, please refer to the official `Github <https://github.com/speechbrain/speechbrain>`_ or the official `Website <https://speechbrain.github.io>`

 Licence